gdlc/STAT_COMP/INCLASS/INCLASS_2.md

-The data sets used in the book "The Elements of Statistical Learning (Hastie, Tibshirani, and Friedman) are available at the following [web-adress](https://web.stanford.edu/~hastie/ElemStatLearn/data.html).
+The data sets used in the book *The Elements of Statistical Learning* (Hastie, Tibshirani, and Friedman) are available at the following [web-adress](https://web.stanford.edu/~hastie/ElemStatLearn/data.html).

 For each data set, you will find a description and a link to the data.